asen/smg/docs/index.md

     representation.
 Must be defined as a child of a command outputting metrcis data (text), so in theory it doesn't *have* to be retreived over HTTP.
-The internal representation converts all metrics (lines) to a map of key -> value pairs where the key is the generated from the metrics name and all labels (these have to be unique for Prometheus to work too).
+The internal representation converts all metrics (lines) to a map of key -> value pairs where the key is generated from the metrics name and all labels (these have to be unique for Prometheus to work too).
 Also check :scrape get below.
   - :scrape fetch \[:secure\] \[:tokenf /path/to/token_file\] <url> - a combined